How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

 - Stomach cramps.

-However, there is a medical condition that is far worse than a simple allergic reaction that can occur if a person encounters a sufficiently high concentration of the allergen they are allergic to.
+However, a medical condition is far worse than a simple allergic reaction if a person encounters a sufficiently high concentration of the allergen they are allergic to.
 This is called anaphylaxis.
-It has other names, such as anaphylactic shock, and also toxic shock syndrome.
+It has other names, such as anaphylactic shock and also toxic shock syndrome.
 This is a life-threatening condition.
 A person suffering from anaphylaxis will become unconscious and eventually die if they do not receive medical treatment quickly.
-The NHS has published some excellent, detailed information that specifically covers food allergies, you can find it at this link:
+The NHS has published some excellent, detailed information that specifically covers food allergies.
+You can find it at this link:

 What Can Cause You To Have An Allergic Reaction In A Restaurant?

-To answer the question, I told the restaurant staff about my food allergy, what must they do about it?
+To answer the question, I told the restaurant staff about my food allergy; what must they do about it?
+And with their answers as your evidence, you’re also wondering how to sue a restaurant for an allergy.
 We need to take a look at what causes an allergic reaction.
 The most common allergies are to wheat, dairy and nut products.